Why step UP?

 In Q2 2020, we are turning our attention to the pertinent topic of green finance.
 The goal, among others, is to understand what the term “green finance” means; to understand how one can avoid greenwashing; and to investigate where future investment opportunities lie.

 Between April and June, pv magazine will publish a number of feature articles and Op-eds covering such topics as:

 - Green finance vs. green wash

 - Sukkuk as a driver for solar investment

 Q1 2020: Raw material sourcing in batteries

-In 2020, we will push our UP campaign towards sustainability concerns in storage.
+In Q1 2020, we pushed our UP initiative towards sustainability concerns in storage.
 While batteries are indispensable for e-mobility and also for the energy transition, the technology’s thirst for raw materials has been an often-raised point of concern.
 Chile, as the world’s largest supplier of lithium, faces water scarcity as a result of mining activities.
 The Democratic Republic of Congo has not managed to eliminate child labor from its cobalt mines.
-And these are not the only concerns relating to mineral extraction for energy storage. pv magazine sets out the pressing sustainability issues impacting the storage industry and looks into solutions that manufacturers and consumers can deploy today.
+And these are not the only concerns relating to mineral extraction for energy storage. pv magazine looked out the pressing sustainability issues impacting the storage industry and investigated solutions that manufacturers and consumers can deploy today.